mustafaquraish/A48S19/W4-H/index.md

 Floating point numbers are much harder to store, we need to come up with a clever way to do this consistently, since we can have numbers that are very big, and also numbers that are very small.

-> What do you this is a good way to do this?
+> What do you think is a good way to do this?
 (Hint: you have seen something like this before!)

 We will use scientific notation!
 Consider the case where we are trying to store the number `3.141592` in memory.